matt9527-marist/MyObsidianNotes/Parallel Processing/Introduction.md

 4. Data design and performance models
 5. Parallel algorithms and patterns.
 **CPU: Parallel Workhorse**
+Exploring how to write code on multi-core sy
 6. Vectorization: FLOPs for free
 7. OpenMP: Performs
 8. MPI: Parallel Backbone